Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Decoder formulated as integer programming problem

 \section{Decoder formulated as integer programming problem}

-In this section, instead of \Eqref{eq:determine_P_from_E}, we formulate decoding problem as finding the recovery configuration $C$, subject to the constraint $\partial{C}=S$:
+In this section, instead of \Eqref{eq:determine_P_from_E}, we formulate the decoding problem as finding the recovery configuration $C$, subject to the constraint $\partial{C}=S$:

-The error configuration $C$ can be represented as the set of one bit binary variables $\{ x_i, y_i, z_i \}_i$ where $i=1,\dots,N_\mathrm{q}$ indexes the qubits.
-Namely, $x_i=1$ indicates that the qubit $i$ suffers $X$ error, while the variables $y_i$ and $z_i$ similarly represent $Y$ and $Z$ errors, respectively.
-Using this binary representation, the syndrome consistency condition $\partial{C}=S$ in \Eqref{eq:optimal_error_chain_integer_programming} is explicitly expressed as a system of equations: For each face $f$,
+The error configuration $C$ can be represented as the set of one-bit binary variables $\{ x_i, y_i, z_i \}_i$ with the condition $x_i + y_i + z_i \le 1$ where $i=1,\dots,N_\mathrm{q}$ indexes the qubits.
+Namely, $x_i=1$ indicates that the qubit $i$ suffers an $X$ error, while the variables $y_i$ and $z_i$ similarly represent a $Y$ error and a $Z$ error, respectively.
+Using this binary representation, the syndrome-consistency condition $\partial{C}=S$ in \Eqref{eq:optimal_error_chain_integer_programming} is explicitly expressed as a system of equations.
+That is, for each face $f$,

-where $s_f \in \{0,1\}$ is the syndrome measurement outcome, as defined in \Eqref{eq:G_f_eigenvalue}, and the operation $\oplus$ denotes addition modulo two.
+where $s_f \in \{0,1\}$ is the syndrome measurement outcome determined in \Eqref{eq:G_f_comm_anticomm}, and the operation $\oplus$ denotes XOR (addition modulo two)\footnote{ To solve Eq.~\eqref{eq:optimal_error_chain_integer_programming} with CPLEX, we convert the parity (XOR) constraints in Eq.~\eqref{eq:syndrome_consistency_binary} into an equivalent integer linear programming using auxiliary integer variables and linear constraints. }.
+For boundary faces, where the stabilizer has weight three, the missing-qubit term is omitted from the parity (XOR) constraint.

 Under the constraint \Eqref{eq:syndrome_consistency_binary}, the goal is to find the solution $\{ x_i, y_i, z_i \}_i$ that minimizes the objective function given by \Eqref{eq:energy}.
 Here, the variables $n_x$, $n_y$, $n_z$ represent the number of $X$-, $Y$-, $Z$-type errors, respectively, and are given by

 This solution yields a recovery configuration $C$.